mcidclan/cloud-of-voxels/README.md

 searching for a Voxel.
 When the Ray hits a Voxel,

-the corresponding Pixel is drawn on the screen.
+the corresponding Pixel is drawn to the screen.

 <br/>